 Carola is a mental health advocate and a freelance writer who focuses on mental health, mental illness, and cognitive conditions..

-I have several friends who suffer from chronic depression.
-Reaching out to people who are depressed can be challenging and exhausting.
-They won’t respond to our phone calls, clam up when we ask them what is wrong, and refuse to attend social events.
+Reaching out to friends or loved ones who are depressed can be challenging and exhausting.
+They will not respond to our phone calls, clam up when we ask them what is wrong, and refuse to attend social events.
 They seem to be surrounded by clouds of sadness no matter how much sunshine we try to bring into their lives.

-Depression affects each individual differently, The Mayo Clinic recommends that we look for some common signs such as:
+The Mayo Clinic says that depression affects each individual differently.
+We look for some common signs such as:

 - Seeming sad and down